GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding: Experiments

 \subsection{Ablations}

 \cref{tab:ablation} shows the ablation results on ScreenSpot-v2 and ScreenSpot-Pro.
 All the ablation variants are trained on the 45k ablation training data with Qwen2.5-VL-3B-Instruct as the backbone.
-GUI-Actor (45k) is trained in two stages same as the original setting. \paragraph{Compare Coordinate-free modeling manners.} In \cref{tab:ablation}, we include 3 different coordinate-free GUI grounding manners, one embedding-based: GUI-Actor which relies on hidden embeddings for computing similarity with extra modules, and two attention-based: vanilla attention grounding as \cref{eq:aggre_vanilla} and simplified attention grounding as \cref{eq:aggre_final}.
+GUI-Actor (45k) is trained in two stages same as the original setting.

+\textbf{Compare Coordinate-free modeling manners.} In \cref{tab:ablation}, we include 3 different coordinate-free GUI grounding manners, one embedding-based: GUI-Actor, which relies on hidden embeddings for computing similarity with extra modules, and two attention-based: vanilla attention grounding as \cref{eq:aggre_vanilla} and simplified attention grounding as \cref{eq:aggre_final}.
 With the same importance on all the query tokens and attention heads, the vanilla attention grounding can converge faster than GUI-Actor on more complex visual grounding tasks in ScreenSpot-Pro.
 When simplifying the aggregation on query tokens, even with naive "weighting uniformly", the simplified attention grounding can have \textbf{1.50\%} and \textbf{4.24\%} improvement over GUI-Actor for ScreenSpot-v2 and ScreenSpot-Pro.
-These results demonstrate the effectiveness and faster convergence of attention-based visual grounding methods than embedding-based methods, and shows the advantage of compressing query contexts into $\texttt{<ANCHOR>}$ token instead of manually control the grounding importance from each query token.
+These results demonstrate the effectiveness and faster convergence of attention-based visual grounding methods than embedding-based methods, and show the advantage of compressing query contexts into $\texttt{<ANCHOR>}$ token instead of manually controlling the grounding importance from each query token.